 2) HVS-CSF adaptive perceptual quantisation matrices — one original contribution (AQM).

 3) Adaptive mathematical quantisation (i.e., scalar quantisation based purely on rate distortion theory) — one original contribution (AQST).

-The HVS-JND and HVS-CSF contributions, named C-BAQ (including a novel luminance-chrominance JND model) and AQM, respectively, are designed for the purpose of exploiting the maximum levels of quantisation that can be applied to YCbCr input video data without incurring a palpable loss of perceptual reconstruction quality in the coded video, thereby potentially resulting in important improvements in terms of bitrate reduction while maintaining visual fidelity (as measured by BD-Rate, SSIM and ITU-T standardised subjective evaluations).
-Conversely, the adaptive mathematical quantisation contribution, named AQST, focuses on converting URQ from a non-adaptive, TB level technique into an adaptive, non-uniform transform coefficient level technique, whereby each coefficient is quantised individually based on its importance in the signal reconstruction process, thus leading to noteworthy improvements in visual fidelity while maintaining the same bitrate (as measured by BD-PSNR) — (Link: University of Warwick HEVC Research Profile).
+The perceptual quantisation contributions, named C-BAQ and AQM, respectively, are designed for the purpose of exploiting the maximum levels of quantisation that can be applied to YCbCr input video data without incurring a palpable loss of perceptual reconstruction quality in the coded video.
+This potentially gives rise to important improvements in terms of bitrate reduction while maintaining visual fidelity (as measured by BD-Rate, SSIM and ITU-T standardised subjective evaluations).
+Conversely, the adaptive mathematical quantisation contribution, named AQST, focuses on converting URQ from a non-adaptive, TB level technique into an adaptive, non-uniform transform coefficient level technique.
+Each coefficient is, therefore, quantised individually based on its importance in the signal reconstruction process, thus potentially leading to noteworthy improvements in visual fidelity while maintaining the same bitrate (as measured by BD-PSNR) — (Link: University of Warwick HEVC Research Profile).

 The following papers are selected examples of the work I have undertaken as a PhD student.